List of NCAA Division I women's basketball season 3-point field goal leaders

 NCAA record books list single-season three-point record holders both on overall and per-game bases, but the official season leaders are based solely on per-game average.
-Taylor Pierce of Idaho owns both NCAA single-season records, with 154 threes and an average of 4.53 per game in 2018–19.
-The all-time leader for career threes, the currently active Taylor Robertson of Oklahoma with 534 through March 17, 2023, has led the country twice (2019–20 and 2021–22).
+Caitlin Clark holds both records for single-season three-point scoring, making 201 threes and averaging 5.15 per game during her final season at Iowa in 2023–24.
+Both records had previously been held by Taylor Pierce of Idaho, with 154 threes and an average of 4.53 per game in 2018–19.
+Clark, who also led Division I in threes per game in 2022–23, is also the all-time leader in career threes, with 548 from 2020–21 to 2023–24.
 The player with the highest 3PG average over the span of her entire career (with a minimum of 150 made threes) is Alabama State's Lisa McMullen, who made 4.00 per game over two years.